rpm-software-management/dnf/doc/command_ref.rst

     of modular dependency issue the operation will be rejected.
 To perform action anyway please use
     \-\ :ref:`-skip-broken option <skip-broken_option-label>`.

-    This command can also be used for switching module streams.
+    This command cannot be used for switching module streams.
+It is recommended to remove all installed content from the module, and reset the module using :ref:`reset <module_reset_command-label>` command.
+After you reset the module, you can enable the other stream.
-    RPMs from the original stream become unavailable and RPMs from the new stream become available in the package set.
-    The operation does not alter installed packages and their configuration.
-    It is suggested to use the ``dnf distro-sync`` command to synchronize to the latest available RPMs from the new stream.

 .. _module_disable_command-label: